endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

 * `"trigger radius"`: how close a projectile must be to a hostile target to trigger its explosion.
 This only makes sense to use with weapons with a `"blast radius"` at least as big as their `"trigger radius"`.

 * `"blast radius"`: all ships (friendly and hostile) within this radius are damaged if this projectile explodes.
 Note: anything with a blast radius will show up on radar, like missiles do.
 Beginning in **v.
 0.9.9**, any weapon with a blast radius is subject to damage scaling - objects closer to the center of the blast take more damage.
 Weapons with a trigger radius have their nominal damage boosted a small amount to compensate.
+Weapons with a blast radius will not deal damage or apply prospecting to a minable.

 [<img src="https://i.imgur.com/Nw81ZjK.png" width="400px">][blastscale]